dovydenkovas/cyberbard/README.md

 ## Description

-Cyberbard is a music player for table role play games and theater improvisations.
+Cyberbard is a music player for tabletop role-playing games and theatrical improvisations.

 Main features:
--[x] Support mp3, ogg, wav and flac music.
+- [x] Support mp3, ogg, wav and flac music.
--[x] Add any tags for music.
+- [x] Add any tags for music.
--[x] Playlists.
+- [x] Playlists.
--[x] A graphical map with locations.
+- [x] A graphical map with locations.
 Each location could contain playlists and other locations.
--[x] Threading playlists.
+- [x] Threading playlists.
 You can play music and effects at one time.

 ## Installation
 ### Binary